Karl-Anthony Towns NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Karl-Anthony Towns Insights vs. the Nuggets

-- This season, Karl-Anthony Towns has made 7.3 shots from the floor per game, which accounts for 6.0% of his team's total makes.
+- This season, Karl-Anthony Towns has made 7.3 field goals per game, which adds up to 6.0% of his team's total makes.

-- Towns is averaging 5.7 three-point field goal attempts per game this season, which is 6.0% of his team's tries from beyond the arc.
+- This season, he's accounted for 6.0% of his team's three-pointers made, averaging 2.1 per game.

-- Towns' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Timberwolves average the seventh-most possessions per game with 104.

-- Defensively, the Nuggets are eighth in the NBA, allowing 112.5 points per game.
+- The Nuggets are the eighth-best defensive squad in the NBA, conceding 112.5 points per game.

-- Allowing 40.8 rebounds per game, the Nuggets are the best team in the league.
+- Conceding 40.8 rebounds per game, the Nuggets are the best squad in the NBA.

-- The Nuggets concede 25.7 assists per game, 15th-ranked in the NBA.

-- In terms of 3-pointers, the Nuggets have allowed 11.4 makes per game, third in the league.
+- In terms of assists, the Nuggets are ranked 15th in the league, conceding 25.7 per contest.

+- Looking at 3-pointers, the Nuggets are third in the league, allowing 11.4 makes per game.

 Karl-Anthony Towns vs. the Nuggets